marioary/anbernic-h700-fw-comparing/README.md

 - Has a lot of customization options
 - Multilingual
 ### Cons:
+- Has ramdom freezing issues
 - Longer boot times
 - RetroAchievements not work (has the option but does not work)
 - No HDMI support
+- No wifi profiles support
+- No wifi WPA3 support (will fixed)
+- No sleep mode
 - No community themes
 - No community apps
-- No wifi profiles support
-- No wifi WPA3 support (Will fixed)

 --------------------
 ## [GarlicOS](https://www.patreon.com/blackseraph)